KaynRyu/introcoding-spring-2019/Wiki/semester_project.md

 * Creativity
 * Clear rationale and problem statement
-* Attention to detail in documentation, figures, presentations
+* Attention to detail in documentation, figures, and presentations
 * Project complexity.
-This is probably the hardest point to get right.
-The project should not be too simple and not too complicated.
-The project needs to make use of multiple concepts covered in class, explore new tools, while ensuring that it can be accomplished during the semester.
+This is probably the hardest point to get right, so keep it simple.
+The more you advance in your project the more ideas you will have to make it better.
+The project needs to make use of multiple concepts covered in class and beyond.
+Ensure that the project can be accomplished during the semester.